West Virginia to Montana Moving Guide

 Political and Religious Climate in West Virginia vs. Montana

-- West Virginia tends to lean traditionally conservative in its political climate
+- West Virginia tends to lean strongly Republican in its political climate

-- Montana, on the other hand, is often described as mixed with conservative leanings
+- Montana, on the other hand, is often described as Republican-leaning overall; the GOP holds the governorship and legislature, with a mix of party representation in some federal offices.

-- Montana's religious environment can be described as predominantly Christianity with a mix of Protestant and Catholic
+- Montana's religious environment can be described as more religiously unaffiliated than West Virginia, with a mix of Protestant (evangelical and mainline) and Catholic communities; it also includes Latter-day Saints and Native American spiritual traditions.

-- West Virginia's residents' religious practices can be generally categorized as predominantly Christianity, particularly Protestant denominations
+- West Virginia's residents' religious practices can be generally categorized as predominantly Protestant with a large evangelical presence; there is a smaller Catholic population and a lower share of religiously unaffiliated individuals than the national average.

 How Much Do West Virginia to Montana Movers Cost?